chef/chef/docs/dev/design_documents/self_documenting_resources.md

 ### introduced (resource level)

 Introduced is a String value that documents when the resource was introduced.
-In a cookbook this would be a particular cookbook release.
-In the chef-client itself this would be a chef-client release.
+In a cookbook, this would be a particular cookbook release.
+In the chef-client itself, this would be a chef-client release.

 ### examples (resource level)